 The Ore Docks in Marquette

-After being mined the ore is crushed and the iron separated out with either a chemical or magnetic process.
-The iron is combined with a binding agent (a glorified cornstarch) and rolled into small balls roughly an inch in diameter.
+After being mined the ore is crushed and the iron is separated out with either a chemical or magnetic process.
+The iron is combined with a binding agent (glorified cornstarch) and rolled into small balls roughly an inch in diameter.
 The balls are fed through a kiln and fired by temperatures exceeding 2,000 degrees F. The result is Taconite Pellets which are loaded on the ore boats and shipped.
 Most of the pellets shipped from the Presque Isle dock go to Algoma Steel in Sault Ste.
 Marie, Ontario the largest integrated steel mill.
 These pellets, which are roughly 70% iron, will be combined with coke and limestone at the mill to make steel.

 The ore comes to the dock via railcars and is dumped into steel “pockets” or bins beneath the tracks.
 To load the boat, the chute is lowered to the open cargo hatch and a door at the bottom of the pocket opens, allowing the pellets to run into the boat shown in the picture.
 Loading time is variable, depending on the size of the boat and how prepared the dock is to load.
 Four hours is typical.
 Loading is the responsibility of the First Mate.
 It is important to load the ore in a proper sequence to avoid over-stressing the boat unevenly.
 Each chute (or drop of ore) is about 20 tons.